+and the second second

 Shield: Per bend enhanced vert and sable, a bendlet enhanced or and in base a lion rampant crowned of the second.

+Crest: None approved.

-Crest: Motto: None approved.
-Police with Honor.
+Motto: Police with Honor.

-The green and yellow of the shield are the colors of the Military Police Corps.
+Symbolism: The green and yellow of the shield are the colors of the Military Police Corps.
 The gold bendlet denotes the unit's former function upon the highways of Europe.
-The golden lion on a black field is taken from the corporate arms of the city of Heidelberg, where the organization performed occupation duty after World War II.
+The golden lion on a black field is taken from the corporate arms of the city of Heidelberg, where the organization performed oc- cupation duty after World War II.

-Constituted 28 October 1944 in the Army of the United States as the 382d Military Police Battalion.
+LINEAGE (inactive) Constituted 28 October 1944 in the Army of the United States as the 382d Military Police Battalion.
 Activated 4 November 1944 in France.
 Reorganized and redesignated 20 October 1947 as the 382d Military Police Service Battalion.
 Reorganized and redesignated 20 September 1951 as the 382d Military Police Battalion and allotted to the Regular Army.
 Inactivated 1 July 1964 in Germany.